 $300 single supplement

-Due to limited availability, the single room supplement is for Chamonix, Courmayeur and Champex only – 6 of the 9 nights.
-Rooms will be shared other nights.
+Please note that due to limited availability, the single supplement is for a single room in Chamonix and Courmayeur only – 5 of the 9 nights.
+Rooms will be shared on other nights.

-8 nights at village hotels, 1 nights at a remote inn, all breakfasts, trail snacks, 8 dinners, guided runs daily, round-trip Geneva-Chamonix transfers, all transfers to/from trailheads, and luggage transfers between stops.
+Eight nights at village hotels, one night at a remote inn, all breakfasts, trail snacks, eight dinners, guided runs daily, round-trip Geneva-Chamonix transfers, all transfers to and from trailheads, and luggage transfers between stops.

-Our route differs slightly from the “TMB” and the famous ultra trail race.
+Our route differs slightly from the standard Tour du Mont-Blanc and the famous ultra trail race of the same name.
 Where the race course takes less scenic routes, we diverge for better views and more enjoyable running.
 (An option exists to follow the race route, for those who want it.)
-As an added bonus, the August 28 tour will overnight in Courmayeur on the evening that ultra runners pass through the village, so there will be a unique opportunity to cheer on some of the world’s best mountain runners.
+As an added bonus, the August 27 tour will overnight in Courmayeur on the evening that ultra runners pass through the village, so there will be a unique opportunity to cheer on the world’s best mountain runners.

-Most of these stages can be hiked in a full day or run in half a day, and we should finish each day with plenty of time to relax.
-You will have your own bedroom for 8 of the 9 nights, with small dorms at one remote inn, les Mottets.
-Luggage will be transferred separately, each night.
+Most of these stages can be hiked in a full day or run in a bit more than half a day, and we should finish each day with plenty of time to relax.
+Your bags will be transferred separately, each night.
 In the evening we’ll enjoy dinner together at our inn or a nearby restaurant.
-These are multi-course feasts, often featuring local French, Italian and Swiss specialties, and will be hearty, filling, well-earned and very delicious.
+These are multi-course feasts featuring local French, Italian and Swiss specialties, and will be hearty, filling, well-earned, and very delicious.
 We will leave one dinner in Courmayeur free, where you will have a chance to explore on your own.

 Before setting forth on our run of the Tour du Mont-Blanc, we’ll enjoy a few of the many excellent trails in the Chamonix valley, as we get oriented and take in the views.
-We’ll run one of Chamonix’s dramatic “balconies,” with views of Mont Blanc and the Aiguilles Rouges natural preserve.
+We’ll run one of Chamonix’s dramatic “balconies,” with big views of the glaciers of Mont Blanc and the Aiguilles Rouges natural preserve.

 An undulating trail leads through alpine pastures and pine forests, over the Tricot pass and through the quiet and quaint Miage valley on one of the prettiest corners of the Tour du Mont Blanc.
 Passing through a tiny hamlet of stone houses where cows and horses graze peacefully surrounded by hanging glaciers, we’ll run to the small village of les Contamines and stay in a cozy hikers’ inn.
 Our luggage will meet us here.